munfordjim/BedrockFarmersCoopDemo/README.md

         tags and functions (ie, cfqueryparam, canonicalize, regular expressions, etc.)</li>
 </ol>

 <p class="p-2">The idea of the demo and the use of node came from https://github.com/twbs/bootstrap-npm-starter.
 Much thanks!
-The file called "bfc_tables.sql" are the MS SQL Server tables used to run this demo app.
+The bacpac file called "BFC_backpac.bacpac" is the MS SQL Server tables and data used to run this demo application.
+There is no login page as the data is completely insensitive.
+A working example of the demo can be found at:  https://www.cotton.org/jim_dev/test/bfc-demo/
 </p>

-# Usage

-Be sure to have [Node.js](https://nodejs.org/) installed before proceeding. **We recommend using Node's LTS releases, which is currently at v16.x.
-We only test our compiled CSS against v16.**

-cd bedrockfarmerscoopdemo